dogecash/dogecash-oldchain/doc/init.md

 Copy trttiumd.init to /etc/init.d/trttiumd.
 Test by running "service trttiumd start".

-Using this script, you can adjust the path and flags to the trttiumd program by setting the TRITTIUMD and FLAGS environment variables in the file /etc/sysconfig/trttiumd.
+Using this script, you can adjust the path and flags to the trttiumd program by setting the DogeCashD and FLAGS environment variables in the file /etc/sysconfig/trttiumd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn